dukescript/appium-demo/README.md

 ```

+Also make sure you remove the private cosntructor if there is one, otherwise your Activity won't start.
 In order to make your Activity the main Activity which is started first, you need to register it in
 the AndroidManifest.xml: